haiwera-silk-cd/magento-devdocs/guides/v2.0/contributor-guide/backward-compatible-development/index.md

 Update the page for the *next* MINOR product release when working in the `develop` branch of Magento.

-For example, when 2.2 is released, a new `backward-incompatible-changes.md` for 2.3 becomes available for editing.
+例如， when 2.2 is released, a new `backward-incompatible-changes.md` for 2.3 becomes available for editing.

 In order to update the page, create a PR to the DevDocs repository with your changes.